CartoDB/analytics-toolbox-core/clouds/databricks/README.md

 ## Make commands

 - `make help`: shows the commands available in the Makefile
-- `make lint`: runs a linter (flake8) and fixes the trivial issues (brunette)
+- `make lint`: runs a linter (scalafix)
-- `make build`: builds the final SQL scripts and libraries (zip)
+- `make build`: Builds the jar to deploy
 - `make deploy`: builds and deploys the libraries in the Redshift cluster, and SQL scripts in the Redshift database
-- `make test`: runs the library tests locally and the modules tests with the Redshift database (pytest)
+- `make test`: runs the the modules tests with the Databricks cluster (pytest)
-- `make remove`: removes all the libraries and SQL scripts from the Redshift cluster and database
+- `make remove`: removes all the libraries and SQL functions from the Databricks cluster and database
 - `make clean`: cleans the installed dependencies and generated files locally
-- `make create-package`: creates the installation package in the dist folder (zip)